gngn18/Py-Trade/README.md

 It continues on to remove the unecessary data and calculate the TWAP of the price in order to provide the user with more accurate prices, and less noise.
 The final TWAP price is more closely accurate to what execution price could be throughout the trading day.

+Algorithm uses a DC algo from an SSRN research paper.
+Calculates percent changes above and below a specific threshold to identify extending trends.